7 Reasons Why Your HVAC is Not Blowing Warm Air and What to Do Next

 2. Furnace Is Turned Off

 If you have been in the attic or closet putting away holiday decorations or another professional has worked in it, make sure you check that the power switch on your furnace is in the “on” position.
-Many times it easy for this power switch to be turned off by mistake.
+Many times it is easy for this power switch to be turned off by mistake.

 If this is the case, a flip of the switch can make a world of difference and get your heater working again.
 It can also save you a service call.